Endorsements

 Professor Paul Rogers, Professor of Peace Studies, University of Bradford

-"Chris' expertise in national security and climate change made him the perfect choice for editorial work on our risk management report.
-He was uniquely able to understand the issues and context and quickly turn around top-notch editorial work with helpful substantive questions and comments."
+“Chris's expertise in national security and climate change made him the perfect choice for editorial work on our risk management report.
+He was uniquely able to understand the issues and context and quickly turn around top-notch editorial work with helpful substantive questions and comments.“

 Dr Nick Mabey, Chief Executive, E3G